ant-design/pro-components/packages/table/src/table.en-US.md

 return { type: 'percent', showSymbol: true | false, precision: 2 };
 ```

-The valueEnum needs to be passed in as an enumeration and ProTable will automatically get the responsive enumeration based on the value and generate a dropdown box in the from.
+The valueEnum needs to be passed in as an enumeration and ProTable will automatically get the responsive enumeration based on the value and generate a dropdown box in the form.
 It looks like this.

 ```ts | pure
 const valueEnum = {